 Change management communication can’t be an afterthought

 The change management communication plan should be developed on a parallel path with the change management project plan.
-The communication plan will evolve as the project progresses, so change integrators need to be flexible and ready to pivot.
+The communication plan will evolve as the project progresses, so those playing the roles of Communicators need to be flexible and ready to pivot.
 This approach minimizes the risk of early communication gaps and maximizes the opportunity to build understanding through each phase of change.

 Has a change project been approved or have leaders made a shift in business strategy?
 These are indicators that an organization needs to create its communication plan.
 Leaders minimize the risk of failure by assigning communication resources to the project team as soon as decisions are made to advance change.